BILL: As Anti-Semitism Grows, Should We Criminalize White Supremacist Hate Crimes? - Leading Against White Supremacy Act - H.R.61

 The bill would strengthen legal actions against individuals involved in promoting, publishing, and spreading white supremacy-related content

-- The bill would make it a federal crime to post something on social media that promotes hate and incites someone else to commit a crime.
+- Makes it a federal crime to post something on social media that promotes hate and incites someone else to commit a crime.

 - People who perpetuate hate speech online could face criminal charges even if they don’t act on their threats.